Editor’s Note: This post has been updated with fresh links and new content.

-Writing expert copy is all about going past the “what” and into the “why”.
+Writing effective, conversion-focused copy is all about going past the “what” and diving into the “why”.

-We aren’t simply looking for “what” parents seek help on.
+We aren’t simply looking for “what” parents are seeking help for.

-We are asking WHY do parents want help in the first place.
+We’re asking WHY parents want help in the first place.

-Looking at the above list, #5 stands out as being more of a “why” issue.
+And from the list we made, #5 stands out as more of a “why” issue.

-At the core level, parents are most concerned about being good parents and doing the best possible job of raising their kids.
+At their core, most parents are most concerned about doing the best possible job of raising their kids.

-The most pressing fear is that they somehow won’t accomplish this, whether by ignorance or error.
+The most pressing fear is that they somehow won’t accomplish this, either through ignorance or error.

-Our copy should use this central theme in our value proposition and as a filter for the rest of our copy.
+This core issue should be a central theme in our value proposition and a guiding light for the rest of our copy.

 Now that we’ve identified the core problem for our target audience, it’s time to write our value proposition.